 The interfaces used to implement a service define the data representing operation parameters as XML documents.
-If you are defining an interface for a service that is already implemented, you need to translate the data types of the implemented operations into discreet XML elements that can be assembled into messages.
-If you are starting from scratch, you need to determine the building blocks from which your messages are built in such a way as they make sense from an implementation standpoint.
+If you are defining an interface for a service that is already implemented, you must translate the data types of the implemented operations into discreet XML elements that can be assembled into messages.
+If you are starting from scratch, you must determine the building blocks from which your messages are built, so that they make sense from an implementation standpoint.